Amitofficial47/MyMess/README.md

-# MessMate: Hostel Mess Management System
+# MyMess - Smart Hostel Mess Management System

-MessMate is a comprehensive, modern web application designed to streamline hostel mess operations.
+MyMess is a comprehensive, modern web application designed to streamline hostel mess operations.
 It provides a seamless interface for both students and administrators to manage daily meals, track consumption, handle billing, and facilitate communication.

-Built with Next.js and ShadCN UI, MessMate offers a responsive, user-friendly experience on both desktop and mobile devices.
+Built with Next.js and ShadCN UI, MyMess offers a responsive, user-friendly experience on both desktop and mobile devices.

 ## ✨ Key Features